ks-sathya/GRC-and-Information-Security-Risk-Management-Case-Study/README.md

 # GRC-and-Information-Security-Risk-Management-Case-Study
-Disclaimer
+Disclaimer:
 This repository is provided for educational and portfolio purposes only.
 It does not represent the views, practices, or internal risk assessments of Okta Inc. or any affiliated organisation.
 All trademarks and company names are the property of their respective owners.
 ________________________________________
-Overview
+Overview:
 This repository contains a hypothetical enterprise risk management case study focused on a cloud-native Identity and Access Management (IAM) platform, using Okta Inc. as a representative example.
 The case study applies structured Governance, Risk, and Compliance (GRC) and Information Security Risk Management (ISRM) principles to analyse security, operational, legal, and third-party risks associated with enterprise IAM services.
 The analysis is based exclusively on publicly available information and is intended for professional portfolio and educational purposes.
 ________________________________________
-Scope and Objectives
+Scope and Objectives:
 The objectives of this case study are to:
 •	Assess information security risks associated with cloud-based IAM platforms
 •	Apply structured risk management methodologies aligned with ISO/IEC 27005 principles